 In addition to the development of new image acquisition methods based on MRI physics, research in our laboratory also focuses on the engineering of high-speed signal processing techniques.
-This includes rapid or even instant image reconstruction, interactive control of scanning parameters, and use of 1D, 2D, or 3D MRI scans to guide some process in real time.
+These include rapid or even instant image reconstruction, interactive control of scanning parameters, and use of 1D, 2D or 3D MRI scans to guide processes in real time.

-As new techniques are developed, and if they are proved to be useful, they are put into clinical practice at Mayo Clinic and other sites worldwide.
+As new techniques are developed, if they prove to be useful, they are put into clinical practice at Mayo Clinic and other sites worldwide.

 About Dr. Riederer

 Stephen J. Riederer, Ph.D., is a medical physicist and professor of radiology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
-Methods for MRI use based on discoveries resulting from Dr. Riederer's research have been implemented throughout the world.
+Methods based on discoveries in Dr. Riederer's laboratory have been implemented on MRI scanners throughout the world.